GerHobbelt/xmail/xmail/docs/Readme.txt

     XMail uses to identify itself during SSL negotiations, by the mean of the two files 'server.cert' and 'server.key'.
 These files 'MUST' be available inside the 'MAIL_ROOT' directory.
-Both are in PEM format, and one represent the server certificate file ('server.cert') while the other represent the server private key file ('server.key').
+Both are in PEM format, and one represent the server certificate file/chain ('server.cert') while the other represent the server private key file ('server.key').
 XMail uses the OpenSSL libraries for its SSL operations.
     <http://www.openssl.org/docs/HOWTO/certificates.txt> contains examples
     about how to create certificates to be use by XMail, while
     <http://www.openssl.org/docs/HOWTO/keys.txt> describes own to generate